KWNR

-KWNR (95.5 MHz "95.5 The Bull") is a commercial FM radio station licensed to Henderson, Nevada, and broadcasting to the Las Vegas Valley.
+KWNR (95.5 FM "95.5 The Bull") is a commercial radio station licensed to Henderson, Nevada, and broadcasting to the Las Vegas Valley.
 KWNR airs a country music radio format and is owned by iHeartMedia, Inc. The radio studios and offices are on Freemont Street in Las Vegas, a mile west of the Strip.
-On weekdays, KWNR carries two nationally syndicated country music programs, "The Bobby Bones Show" in morning drive time and "After Midnite with Granger Smith" heard overnight.
+On weekdays, KWNR carries two nationally syndicated country music programs, The Bobby Bones Show in morning drive time and After Midnite with Granger Smith heard overnight.

 KWNR has an effective radiated power (ERP) of 100,000 watts, currently the maximum for FM stations.
 The transmitter is on Black Mountain in Henderson.
 KWNR broadcasts using HD Radio technology.
 The HD-2 digital subchannel plays classic country music.
-The HD-3 subchannel carries a Regional Mexican format known as "La Campensina 96.7" which feeds FM translator K244EX at 96.7 MHz.
+The HD-3 subchannel carries a regional Mexican format known as "La Campensina 96.7" which feeds FM translator K244EX at 96.7 MHz.

 History

-KWNR has been a country station in the Las Vegas area since 1990.